AxlStr — String Utilities

 char *axl_strndup(const char *s, size_t n)

-bytes of @s into a new NUL-terminated string.
+Duplicate at most n bytes of s into a new NUL-terminated string.

 - Parameters: